openmls/openmls/book/src/user_manual/persistence.md

 ## Group Lockout Upon State Loss

 MLS provides strong Post-Compromise Security properties, which means that key material is regularly refreshed and old key material becomes stale very quickly.
 As a consequence, regularly persisting state is important, especially after the client has created a commit or issued an Update proposal, thus introducing new key material into the group.
-A loss of state in such a situation is only recoverable in specific cases, where the commit was rejected by the Distribution Service or if the proposed Update was not committed.
+A loss of state in such a situation is only recoverable in specific cases, where the commit was rejected by the Delivery Service or if the proposed Update was not committed.
 To continue participating in a group after a loss of group state, a re-join is required in most cases.
-To avoid a loss of state and the associated re-join, persisting `MlsGroup` state after each state-changing group operation is highly recommended.
+To avoid a loss of state and the associated re-join, persisting `MlsGroup` state after each state-changing group operation is mandatory.

 ## Forward-Secrecy Considerations